kubos/kubos/docs/kubos-linux-recovery.rst

 Rolling back to a previous version of KubOS Linux uses the same mechanism as :doc:`upgrading to a new version <kubos-linux-upgrade>`.
 A kpack\*.itb file is broken into its components and then the kernel image is written to the boot partition and the rootfs image is written to the rootfs partition.

 **Note** This process will wipe out everything that was previously in the rootfs partition.
-As a result, all user files should be stored in the userspace partition, which is mapped to the '/home' directory.
-This userspace partition should not be affected by the Kubos recovery process.
+As a result, all user files should be stored in the user space partition, which is mapped to the '/home' directory.
+This user space partition should not be affected by the Kubos recovery process.

 Manual Recovery
 ~~~~~~~~~~~~~~~